apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-ms.md

 Update the modified configuration to the [metadata management resources for storage and computing separation that need to be deployed](install-quickstart.md#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).

 ## Configure FDB
+- Use ConfigMap
   The FDB cluster is built on the same K8s cluster and can obtain its namespace and configmap.
 Use the following configuration:
 ```yaml
 spec:
   metaService: